Floquetifying stabiliser codes with distance-preserving rewrites: Introduction

 \section{Introduction}

 One major challenge of quantum computing is dealing with noise~\parencite{gottesmanStabilizerCodes1997}.
 The goal of quantum error correction is to encode data with sufficient redundancy to detect and correct errors.
 The most common and well-studied class of error-correcting codes are stabiliser codes~\parencite{gottesmanStabilizerCodes1997}.
 These include CSS codes~\parencite{calderbankGoodQuantumErrorcorrecting1996, steaneMultipleparticleInterferenceQuantum1997}, surface codes~\parencite{bravyiQuantumCodesLattice1998}, and colour codes~\parencite{bombinTopologicalQuantumDistillation2006}.
 Stabiliser codes are defined by a set of commuting Pauli measurements.
-They encode logical qubits into a larger physical space where the code space is the subspace stabilised by the Pauli measurements.
+They encode logical qubits into a larger physical space, where the code space is the subspace stabilised by the Pauli measurements.
 This defines a static stabilising group through which codes are usually studied.

-Generalising this, Floquet codes~\parencite{hastingsDynamicallyGenerated2021,vuillotPlanarFloquet2021} are a recently discovered class of error-correcting codes that allow non-commuting measurements.
-This results in measurements that can update the group of stabilisers, leading to different instantaneous stabilising groups at each time step.
+Subsystem codes are a generalisation of stabiliser codes that allow for anti-commuting measurements~\parencite{kribsUnifiedGeneralized2005}.
+This results in measurements that can update the group of stabilisers, leading to different instantaneous stabiliser groups at each time step.
+However, subsystem codes require that all stabiliser measurements commute with the logicals, so as to ensure that we do not lose any logical information.

+Generalising this, Floquet codes~\parencite{hastingsDynamicallyGenerated2021,vuillotPlanarFloquet2021} are a recently discovered class of error-correcting codes that allow non-commuting measurements that, when treated as subsystem codes, project onto the logicals.
+However, when arranged in a specific order, the measurements of a Floquet code preserve all logical information and instead update the subspace in which the logicals are encoded.
 Floquet codes can outperform comparable stabiliser codes in certain architectures~\parencite{hilaireEnhancedFaulttolerance2024} and may implement some logical Clifford gates fault-tolerantly at no extra cost~\parencite{aasenAdiabaticPaths2022}.
-These codes can be studied via the quantum circuit defined by their measurement schedule.
+As Floquet codes require a specific ordering of the measurements, these codes are often studied via the quantum circuit defined by their measurement schedule.